Introduction

 • docker: Generates a docker compose configuration

-• vm-ramdisk: Generates Qemu Virtual Machines
+• vm: Generates Qemu Virtual Machines

 • g5k-nfs-store: Generates Kernel images and initrd without a packed /nix/store, but mounts the store of the frontend.
 Also deployed with kexec